chiemelaumeh/chiemelaumeh/README.md

 Software Engineer
 --------------------------------------

-I’m Chiemela, a Software Engineer with a passion for building scalable, efficient solutions.
-My expertise spans a variety of practices, including CI/CD, DevOps, Linux systems Administration, automation, and cloud infrastructure.
+I’m Chiemela, a software engineer with a passion for building scalable and efficient solutions.
+My expertise spans a variety of practices, including CI/CD, DevOps, Linux systems administration, automation, and cloud infrastructure.
 I enjoy solving complex problems and collaborating with teams to deliver high-quality, reliable software.

 * 🌍  I'm based in Houston, TX
 * ✉️   Contact me at [chiemelaumeh1@gmail.com](mailto:chiemelaumeh1@gmail.com)